History of Red in Timeline

 After the fall of the Soviet Union in 1991, Russia reverted to the pre-revolutionary blue, white, and red flag.

-In 1994, Sweden joined the European Union, which led to the country lifting its ban on Allura Red AC.
+In 1994, Sweden joined the European Union.
+As a result, the ban on Allura Red AC was lifted in Sweden.

-The Red Hat Society, a social group for women 50 and over, was founded in 1998.
+In 1998, The Red Hat Society was founded as a social group for women 50 and over.

 2000: Evidence of ochre use found at Pinnacle Point

-In 2000, paleoanthropologists found evidence inside cave 13B at Pinnacle Point that Late Stone Age people were scraping and grinding ochre, likely to color their bodies, between 170,000 and 40,000 years ago.
+In 2000, at Pinnacle Point in South Africa, paleoanthropologists found evidence that Late Stone Age people were scraping and grinding ochre between 170,000 and 40,000 years ago, likely for body coloring.

 In 2004, Georgia adopted a new white flag, which consists of four small and one big red cross in the middle touching all four sides.